polyaxon/polyaxon/site/faq/professional-help.md

 ---
 title: "Do you provide training and help with the installation and usage of Polyaxon?"
 meta_title: "Do you provide training and help with the installation and usage of Polyaxon? - FAQ"
-meta_description: "Yes, we offer trainings and workshop sessions."
+meta_description: "Yes, we offer training and workshop sessions."
 featured: true
-custom_excerpt: "Yes, we offer trainings and workshop sessions"
+custom_excerpt: "Yes, we offer training and workshop sessions"
 author:
   name: "Polyaxon"
   slug: "Polyaxon"